MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Measure-Command.md

 ```

 ### -InputObject

-Specifies objects representing the expressions to be measured.
+Objects bound to the `InputObject` parameter are optional input for the `ScriptBlock` passed to the `Expression` parameter.
-Enter a variable that contains the objects or type a command or expression that gets the objects.
+Inside the `ScriptBlock`, `$_` can be used to reference the current object in the pipeline.

 ```yaml
 Type: PSObject